ESCAP webinars for healthcare professionals in Ukraine 2024-2025 & 2025-2026

 ESCAP is holding a series of webinars for healthcare professionals in Ukraine.
 The webinars are attended by >600 participants live online with more watching the recordings afterwards.
 Participants include not only child and adolescent psychiatrists, but also family doctors, paediatricians, adult psychiatrists, psychologists, social workers - a very broad, mixed field.
 The series of webinars is organized in collaboration with the Mental Health Coordination Center of the Cabinet of Ministers of Ukraine, UNICEF Ukraine and the German Trauma Foundation.
 The project is being implemented within the framework of the All-Ukrainian Mental Health Programme ‘How are you?’, an initiative of First Lady Olena Zelenska.
 Presentations are simultaneously translated into Ukrainian.
 Click below for the English recordings.
 We would like to thank all our speakers who are part of this important project!

-We are delighted to continue our webinars in 2025-2026 following the very positive feedback and high attendance we have had!
+We are delighted to continue our webinars in 2026-2027 following the continously very positive feedback and high attendance we have had, also during our second series.

 The 2025 Charlemagne Prize winner, Dr Ursula von der Leyen (President of the European Commission), and the Charlemagne Prize are awarding €500,276.25 to the German Trauma Foundation.
 The award recognises its outstanding commitment to improving trauma care and protecting the mental health of children and young people – both nationally and internationally in education, research and networking.
 Part of the prize money will go towards supporting our webinar series.
 We are delighted and very grateful for the generous support from President von der Leyen and the Charlemagne Prize!